Bee Gees: Saturday Night Fever and Spirits Having Flown

 Following a successful live album, Here at Last...
 Bee Gees...
 Live, the Bee Gees agreed with Stigwood to participate in the creation of the Saturday Night Fever soundtrack.
-It was the turning point of their career.
-The cultural impact of both the film and the soundtrack was significant throughout the world, epitomizing the disco phenomenon on both sides of the Atlantic.
+It was a turning point in their career.
+The cultural impact of both the film and the soundtrack was significant throughout the world, and epitomized the disco phenomenon on both sides of the Atlantic.

 The band's involvement in the film did not begin until post-production.
 As John Travolta asserted, "The Bee Gees weren't even involved in the movie in the beginning ...
 I was dancing to Stevie Wonder and Boz Scaggs."
 Producer Robert Stigwood commissioned the Bee Gees to create the songs for the film.
 The brothers wrote the songs "virtually in a single weekend" at Château d'Hérouville studio in France.
 Barry Gibb remembered the reaction when Stigwood and music supervisor Bill Oakes arrived and listened to the demos:

 Bill Oakes, who supervised the soundtrack, asserts that Saturday Night Fever did not begin the disco craze but rather prolonged it: "Disco had run its course.
 These days, Fever is credited with kicking off the whole disco thing—it really didn't.
 Truth is, it breathed new life into a genre that was actually dying."

 Three Bee Gees singles—"How Deep Is Your Love" (US No. 1, UK No. 3), "Stayin' Alive" (US No. 1, UK No. 4) and "Night Fever" (US No. 1, UK No. 1)—charted high in many countries around the world, launching the most popular period of the disco era.
 They also penned the song "If I Can't Have You", which became a US No. 1 hit for Yvonne Elliman, while the Bee Gees' own version was the B-side of "Stayin' Alive".
 Such was the popularity of Saturday Night Fever that two different versions of the song "More Than a Woman" received airplay, one by the Bee Gees, which was relegated to an album track, and another by Tavares, which was the hit.

 During a nine-month period beginning in the Christmas season of 1977, seven songs written by the brothers held the No. 1 position on the US charts for 27 of 37 consecutive weeks: three of their own releases, two for brother Andy Gibb, the Yvonne Elliman single, and "Grease", performed by Frankie Valli.